c0ffeeartc/EntitasGenericAddon/README.md

 ## FAQ
 **Q: What `Cache<T>.I` does?**

-`Cache<T>.I`creates static copy of component, which is used to pass values to Entitas component, through manually created `Component.Set` method.
-Check [CacheT.cs](./Entitas.Generic/Lookup/CacheT.cs) for implementation
+`Cache<T>.I`creates static copy of component, which is used to pass values to Entitas component, through manually created `Component.Set` method. `I` is shortened `Instance`.
+Check [CacheT.cs](./Entitas.Generic/Lookup/CacheT.cs) for implementation.